 Skillings Shaw and Associates is a Bonding Agency that represents your interests in the negotiation and acquisition of Bonds from the Surety.
 The construction process is fraught with a variety of risks, so the Surety Bond guarantee is one of the riskiest of all credit instruments available.
 As a result, it is imperative that a trusted relationship be established and maintained between the Contractor, the Bond Agent and the Surety.

 Communications with your Agent must be open and honest on all matters.
-Your Agent objectively evaluates risks and provides critical advice based on broad market familiarity.
+Your Agent objectively evaluates risks and provides options based on broad market familiarity.
 We are your most objective critic and most ardent supporter and member of your team.

 A history of your company, with your work history, organizational chart, and key-employee resumes should be prepared for the best possible representation.